 - Customizable stock market game with embedded curriculum

 - Includes educational content aligned to state and national standards, with built-in assessments

 - Curriculum consists of hundreds of interactive and engaging articles, videos, and activities for high schools

 - Streaming portfolios and class rankings keep students engaged; extensive progress reports keeping teachers informed

 - Schools first – COPPA and ADA compliant, with Google Classroom integration

 6 Subjects, 1 Site!

-Our curriculum is built on helping teachers engage their students in the best way possible – real-world examples bringing the excitement of finance into the classroom.
-Customize your class by adding in Personal Finance or Economics lessons, or supercharge your Business class with our Accounting, Management, Marketing, and Investing lessons.
+Our curriculum is built on helping teachers engage their students in the best way possible.
+Real-world examples bringing the excitement of finance into the classroom.
+Customize your class by adding in Personal Finance or Economics lessons.
+Supercharge your Business class with our Accounting, Management, Marketing, and Investing lessons.
 With this site, most of the articles and activities have a financial literacy theme to help them with their understanding of the markets, savings, and investing.
 Along the way, students will also learn how current events, the government, politics, and large businesses can impact the financial markets and their own portfolios.

 Get Started With 3 Easy Steps